KishoreKammela/JobBoardly/docs/guides/01-job-seeker-guide.md

   - Submit applications directly through the platform (only for 'approved' jobs).
   - If a job has **Screening Questions** (defined by the employer), you'll answer them (text, yes/no supported) during the application process via a modal.
 Answers are final once submitted with the application.
 - **Re-application Prevention**: Once an application is submitted (even if later withdrawn or rejected by the company), you cannot re-apply for the same job.
 The "Apply Now" button will be disabled or show the current application status.
-- **Withdraw Application**: From the "My Jobs" page or the job detail page (if applied and status is 'Applied'), you can withdraw an active application.
+- **Withdraw Application**: From the "My Jobs" page or the job detail page, you can withdraw an active application at any stage before a final decision (e.g., 'Hired' or 'Rejected By Company') is made.
 This action requires confirmation.
 Withdrawn applications change status to 'Withdrawn by Applicant' and cannot be re-submitted.
 - **Save Jobs**: Bookmark 'approved' jobs you're interested in for later review or application.
 This action is disabled if you have already applied for the job.
 - **My Jobs Page (`/my-jobs`)**:
   - A centralized dashboard to view and manage:
     - **Saved Jobs**: Jobs you've bookmarked.
-    - **Applied Jobs**: Jobs you've submitted applications for, showing their current status (e.g., Applied, Reviewed, Withdrawn by Applicant, Rejected By Company).
-The option to withdraw an 'Applied' application is available here.
+    - **Applied Jobs**: Jobs you've submitted applications for, showing their current status (e.g., Applied, Reviewed, Interviewing, Withdrawn by Applicant, Rejected By Company).
+The option to withdraw an active application is available here.
   - Filter jobs by status (All, Applied, Saved, Withdrawn).

 ### 2.5.
 AI-Powered Job Matching (`/ai-match`)